 Preventing Common Problems

 Damping off is one of the most common problems that indoor seedlings face.
 To prevent damping off, make sure your seedlings are not overcrowded, and avoid overwatering them.
-If you notice any signs of damping off, such as wilted or discolored cotyledons, remove the affected seedlings immediately.
+If you notice any signs of damping off, such as wilted or discoloured cotyledons, remove the affected seedlings immediately.

 Another common problem is leggy seedlings.
 To prevent leggy seedlings, make sure your seedlings are getting enough light.
 Consider using grow lights to provide them with the necessary light if you don’t have a sunny window.